Cheapest places to park your car in the UK

 Can you park on Clearways?

 A clearway sign is a red cross on a blue background and can consist of two lines to make a cross or one line through the middle.
-A red cross clearway sign means no stopping at any time.
+A red cross-clearway sign means no stopping at any time.
+These are two of the most misunderstood road traffic signs in the UK.
 There will also be a sign underneath or above which will indicate the length of the clearway e.g. ‘for 5 miles’.

 Can you park on yellow zig-zag lines?